Become a Sponsor

 Wild Work encompasses our projects out in the field helping New Zealand or overseas populations, our onsite breeding programmes for endangered animals and our Vet Hospital that treats sick and injured animals from the wild.

-In addition to this, our Conservation Fund has contributed over $4,000,000 to conservation projects all over the world and is directly funded by tickets to the Zoo and donations from the public.
+In addition to this, our Conservation Fund has raised over $5,200,000 for conservation projects all over the world and is directly funded by tickets to the Zoo and donations from the public.

 Next time you're at Auckland Zoo remember: you visiting here, helps animals out there.